 major ions, nutrient and trace metals fluxes from deglaciating environments,

 acid mine drainage,

 biogeochemical effects of meltwater on near-shore marine environments

-I share my time between spring and summer field campaigns in the High Arctic, Antarctica, teaching at two universities (University Centre in Svalbard and Western Norway University of Applied Sciences) and volunteering to help a High Arctic community to understand, monitor and manage their drinking water supply.
+I share my time between spring and summer field campaigns in the High Arctic, Antarctica, teaching at the University Centre in Svalbard, and volunteering to help Longyearbyen's community to understand, monitor and manage their drinking water supply.

 • 2017 – Royal Geographical Society with IBG, Ralph Brown Expedition Award – Co.I.